Where do we stand on soy?

 This confusion about whether soy is good or bad for cancer risk stems from the fact that soy isoflavones can mimic estrogen in the body and can bind to estrogen receptors, said Kucuk, the medical oncologist.

 "Some people naively thought, 'Well, since they're estrogenic, they must be bad, because estrogen causes breast cancer.'
-We all know that in women, estrogen levels are associated with a higher risk of breast cancer.
-So they're immediately jumping to the conclusion that, well, if estrogen causes breast cancer in women, since soy has plant estrogen, it must cause breast cancer," he said.
+We all know that in women, estrogen levels are associated with a higher risk of breast cancer," he said.

 "There are two estrogen receptors (in the human body): alpha and beta.
 Alpha is the bad one.
 That's the one where, if something binds to alpha, it may increase the risk of breast cancer, because it makes breast cells grow.
 But beta, on the other hand, it causes the opposite effect," he said.
 "Soy isoflavones bind preferentially to estrogen receptor beta."